azagniotov/stubby4j/README.md

 * Recorded HTTP response is not persistable, but kept in memory only.
 In other words, upon stubby shutdown the recording is lost
 * Make sure to specify in `response` `body` only the URL, without the path info.
 Path info should be specified in `request` `url`

+### Performance optimization index

+stubby4j uses a number of techniques to optimize evaluation of stubs

+#### Regex pattern precompilation

+During parsing of stubs config, the `request.url`, `request.query`, `request.headers` & `request.post` (or `request.file`)
+values are checked for presence of regex.
+If one of the aforementioned properties is a stubbed regex, then a regex pattern will be compiled & cached in memory.
+This way, the pattern(s) are compiled during config parsing, not stub evaluation.

+#### Local caching of returning matched requests

+On every incoming request, a local cache holding previously matched stubs is checked to see if there is a match for the incoming request URI.
+If the incoming URI found in the cache, then the cached matched stub & the incoming request are compared to each other to determine a complete equality based on the stubbed `request` properties.

+If a complete equality against the cached stub was not achieved, the incoming request is compared to all other stubs loaded in memory.
+If a full match was found, then that match will be cached using the incoming request URI as a key.

 ### The admin portal